giuliannarlau/crowdfunding/README.md

 ## Overview

 Lux is an ongoing project designed to facilitate crowdfunding via the Stellar blockchain.
 It exclusively operates on Stellar's TESTNET network, offering a seamless experience for project creators and backers alike.
-This project is currently in development.

 ## Technologies